jason-c-daniels/Jcd.RichEnumerations/docs/user/index.md

 ```

-The biggest downside to using this type is it lacks any conversion operators,
+The biggest downsides to using this type is it lacks any conversion operators,
-equality operators, and relational operators (in the case of `SortableRichEnum`).
+equality operators, and relational operators (provided by `SortableRichEnum`).

-Your derived types will need to solve these problems, and they're non-trivial.
+Your derived types will need to provide these facilities and doing so across

-Example:
+multiple containing types is non-trivial.

+### Example: Attaching values of the same enumerated type to two containing/enumeration types.

 Assuming `MyItem` abides by the contract we could construct the following segregated enum: